Can a Plant-Based Diet Improve Your Health? Here’s What You Need to Know

 -

-Dinner: Stir-fried tofu, quinoa, and steamed broccoli
+Dinner: Stir-fried tofu with quinoa and steamed broccoli

 -

-Dessert: Dark chocolate and a banana
+Dessert: A piece of dark chocolate and a banana

 Conclusion: Is It Worth It?